-In celebrating the mysteries of Holy Week, one of the basic question which comes to mind is, “What does it mean to be a Christian in the world today?“
+In celebrating the mysteries of Holy Week, one of the basic questions which comes to mind is, “What does it mean to be a Christian in the world today?“

 Many times the Christian stands out for his controversial views in the political arena.
 Many times he appears as someone who attempts to fence himself off from the rest of society and live as a refugee in an environment where people don’t sin.